-Doctoral Student Advising, Exams, Dissertation Proposal and Dissertation Committee required to pass a Preliminary Examination and to have a dissertation proposal accepted by her or his Dissertation Committee prior to being admitted to candidacy.
-Students with a mark of Incomplete on his or her transcripts will not be allowed to take the Exam until a letter grade is given for the affected courses.
+Doctoral Student Advising, Exams, Dissertation Proposal and Dissertation Committee required to pass a Preliminary Examination and to have a dissertation proposal accepted by their Dissertation Committee prior to being admitted to candidacy.
+Students with a mark of Incomplete on their transcript will not be allowed to take the Exam until a letter grade is given for the affected courses.